natir/blog/_posts/2018-10-06-binary-mapping-format.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-For people who didn't work on long-read assembly, in long-read assembly for correction or assembly graph construction we need map reads against him.
-[Minimap2](https://github.com/lh3/minimap2) is a very good mapper used to find similar region between long read.
-It's output are PAF files (Pairwise Alignment Format) and summarize on [minimap2 man page](https://lh3.github.io/minimap2/minimap2.html#10).
-Roughly it's tsv file which store for each similar region found (called before match): two reads names, reads length, begin and end position of match, plus some other information.
+For people who did not work on long-read assembly, in long-read assembly for correction or assembly graph construction, we need to map the reads against each other.
+[Minimap2](https://github.com/lh3/minimap2) is a very good mapper used to find similar regions between long reads.
+Its output are PAF files (Pairwise Alignment Format) and are summarized on [minimap2 man page](https://lh3.github.io/minimap2/minimap2.html#10).
+Roughly, it is a tsv file which stores, for each similar region found, (called before match): two reads names, reads length, begin and end positions of match, plus some other information.

-This tweet creates some discussion and third solution was proposed:
+This tweet creates some discussion, and a third solution was proposed:
-- using classic mapping against reference compression format
+- using classical mapping against reference compression format
-- filter some match
+- filter some matches
 - the creation of a new binary compressed format to store all-vs-all mapping

 ## Use mapping reference file

-Torsten Seemann and I suggest using special flag to get minimap2 output in SAM and compress it in BAM/CRAM format.
-But apparently it isn't working, well.
+Torsten Seemann and I suggest using special a flag to get minimap2 output in SAM and compress it in BAM/CRAM format.
+But apparently it isn't working well.

 <blockquote class="twitter-tweet" data-lang="fr">
 <p lang="en" dir="ltr">My trouble to convert bam in cram is solved thank to <a href="https://twitter.com/RayanChikhi?ref_src=twsrc%5Etfw">@RayanChikhi</a> !<br><br>minimap output without sequence compress in cram,noref (i.e. tmp_short.cram) is little bit heavier than classic paf compress in gz.<br><br>So it&#39;s probably time for a Binary Alignment Format. <a href="https://t.co/W02wj7tf2I">pic.twitter.com/W02wj7tf2I</a></p>&mdash; Pierre Marijon (@pierre_marijon) <a href="https://twitter.com/pierre_marijon/status/1047798695822024704?ref_src=twsrc%5Etfw">4 octobre 2018</a>
 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-OK heaven I have removed unecessary field in SAM format (sequence and mapping field), and with better compression solution, It isn't better than PAF format compression with gzip.
-Maybe with larger file CRAM could be better than PAF gzipped this solution, but I am not convienence by this solution.
+OK even if I have removed unecessary field in SAM format (sequence and mapping field), and with better compression solution, it isn't better than PAF format compression with gzip.
+Maybe with a larger dataset, a CRAM file could be better than a gzipped PAF file, but I am not convinced by this solution.

 ## Filter

-Heng Li say :
+Heng Li said:

 <blockquote class="twitter-tweet" data-lang="fr">
 <p lang="en" dir="ltr">Minimap2 reports hits, not only overlaps.
 The great majority of hits are non-informative to asm.
 Hits involving repeats particularly hurt.
 For asm, there are ways to reduce them, but that needs evaluation.
 I won&#39;t go into that route soon because ...
 1/2</p>&mdash; Heng Li (@lh3lh3) <a href="https://twitter.com/lh3lh3/status/1047823011527753728?ref_src=twsrc%5Etfw">4 octobre 2018</a>
 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Minimap didn't make any assumption about what user wants to do with read matching, and it's a very good thing but sometimes you store too much information for your usage.
-So filtering overlap before storing it on your disk, could by a good idea.
+Minimap didn't make any assumption about what the user wants to do with read matching, and it is a very good thing, but sometimes you store too much information for your usage.
+So filtering overlaps before storing them on your disk could by a good idea.

 Awk, Bash, Python, {choose your language} script could do this job perfectly.

-Alex Di Genov [suggest using minimap2 API](https://twitter.com/digenoma/status/1047852263111385088) to build a special minimap with integrating filters, this solution has probably better performance than *ad hoc* script but it's less flexible, can't be applied to other mapper.
+Alex Di Genov [suggest using minimap2 API](https://twitter.com/digenoma/status/1047852263111385088) to build a special minimap with integrating filters.
+This solution has probably better performance than *ad hoc* script but it's less flexible, can't be applied to other mapper.

-My solution is a little soft in rust [fpa (Filter Pairwise Alignment)](https://github.com/natir/fpa), fpa take as input the paf or mhap, and this can filter match by:
+My solution is a little soft in rust [fpa (Filter Pairwise Alignment)](https://github.com/natir/fpa), fpa takes as input the paf or mhap, and this can filter match by:
 - type: containment, internal-match, dovetail
 - length: match is upper or lower than a threshold
-- read name: match against a regex, it's a read match against him self
+- read name: match against a regex, it's a read match against himself

 fpa is available in bioconda and in cargo.

-OK filter match is easy and we have many available solution.
+OK filtering matches is easy and we have many available solution.

-## A Binary Alignment Fromat
+## A Binary Alignment Format

 <blockquote class="twitter-tweet" data-lang="fr">
 <p lang="en" dir="ltr">Is it time for a Binary Alignment Format that uses integer compression techniques?</p>&mdash; Rayan Chikhi (@RayanChikhi) <a href="https://twitter.com/RayanChikhi/status/1047773219086897153?ref_src=twsrc%5Etfw">4 octobre 2018</a>